actool/actool-cli/README.md

 # actool-cli
 Toolkit for code / comments actuality and relevance checking.

-> DISCLAIMER: Work in process, and for a while - there is approximate description
+> DISCLAIMER: Work in process, and for a while - here is **approximate** description

 ## Table of contents